 New construction along the corridor may include detention and retention basins that work together from site-to-site with other features to create a continuous, linear landscape feature.
 By connecting properties, the basins create visual relief from traffic.
 Low impact development methods will be used throughout the corridor to filter stormwater runoff.
-Rochester Road will also be characterized by effective new signage, high-quality lighting, and effective, complementary site and architectural design.
+Rochester Road will also be characterized by effective new signage, highquality lighting, and effective, complementary site and architectural design.

-Uses along Rochester Road will include a variety of mixed uses, established in a "pulsing" pattern where the most intense mixed-use or exclusively non-residential development will occur near the Neighborhood Nodes situated along its main intersections.
-Lower-impact uses, such as small scale retail or condominiums should be encouraged along the corridor frontage between these nodes.
+Uses along Rochester Road will include a variety of mixed uses, establishing a pattern where the most intense mixed-use or non-residential development will occur on the parcels that are adjacent to the main intersections.
+Lower-impact uses, such as small scale retail or residential, should be encouraged along the corridor between higher intense uses at the intersection and adjacent neighborhoods.

-- Commercial strip development should be limited and gradually replaced with mixed use. - Commercial development should be encouraged to expand in the form of dense multi-story mixed-use concentrations at major intersections.
+- Commercial strip development should be limited and gradually replaced with mixed-use. - Commercial development should be encouraged to expand in the form of dense multi-story mixed-use concentrations at major intersections.
 Concentrations are limited to within 1,000 feet of the intersection.

-The areas between nodes should develop as lower-rise office and multiple-family.
+• The areas between nodes should develop as lower-rise office and multiple-family.
 The height differences encourage a visual "pulse."